William Reginald Morse: Research in anthropology

 In 1928 Morse published "Observations on the Anthropology of the Peoples of the West Chino-Tibetan Borderland: The Marches of the Mantsi".
 In this scientific journal, Morse writes about the geography, political status, typical customs, religion, and the psychology of the people.
 Morse writes,"Geographical influences determine to a great extent the characteristics of peoples, and peculiarly so in the regions under discussion… The civilization encourages and creates a religion of superstition and magic, and is it not reasonable that the minds of these primitive folk are filled with the mystery and power and awe of the unseen?"
 Morse came to the conclusion that the Tibetan mind was overwhelmed by the phenomena of nature, and that the Tibetans were compelled to submit powerlessly to the "phenomena of sense".
-Morse went on to publish three other writings on Tibet and the Szechwan Province.
+Morse went on to publish three other writings on Tibet and the Sichuan Province.
 Morse was able to gather information on the physical anthropological characteristics and physiological characteristic of the West Chino-Tibetan Borderland, which helped provide a better understanding of East Asia to the West.
-Additionally, Morse published a journal article called "Schedule of Physical Anthropological Measurements and Observations on Ten Ethnic Groups of Szechwan Province, West China."
+Additionally, Morse published a journal article called "Schedule of Physical Anthropological Measurements and Observations on Ten Ethnic Groups of [Sichuan] Province, West China."
 David Crockett Graham believed that, "The measurements [in this article]...Should be of great value to anthropologists, and materially contribute towards a solution of the problem of physical differences between the various ethnic groups in West China".
 Later on, Morse became a research assistant at the Peabody Museum, where he studied the anthropomorphic trends of Chinese and Tibetans for nearly a decade.
 He was able to pool donations together with his connection with Reverend David Crockett Graham for the medical anthropology at the Peabody.

 Medical missions

 In 1909 Morse decided to pursue humanitarian efforts in China.
 Morse felt obliged to help the people of China.
-He noted, " [The] Health and economic conditions are so bad and the medical procedures so diverse and inefficient in China and indigenous practitioners so incapable and unqualified that one can hardly speak or write on the subject impassively.
+He noted, "[The] Health and economic conditions are so bad and the medical procedures so diverse and inefficient in China and indigenous practitioners so incapable and unqualified that one can hardly speak or write on the subject impassively.
 No mockery or ridicule is intended but one is filled with pity and desire to help".
 Initially Morse controlled a small missionary hospital in Sichuan for a few years.
 Later Morse was sent to the capital, Chengdu, where he helped found a medical school in 1914.